edgarpf/FXzip/README.md

 Zip support

+Criptografy with AES

-Progress bar.
+Progress bar

 Lightweight

 # To Do

-Support other formats.
+Support other formats

 # Images